-The confirmation hearing is held in the presence of the Prosecutor, the person being prosecuted, and his or her counsel.
+The confirmation of charges hearing is held in the presence of the Prosecution, the person being prosecuted, and his or her counsel, as well as the representative of the victims.
 As provided by article 61 of the Statute, the suspect can waive his or her right to be present at this hearing.